 The Mask had also shown to be much more powerful than Big Head.
 His reality warping powers exceeds Big Head's only ability to conjure items out of thin air.
 He can alter his size and shape, pop out of pictures, transform into various people and objects, and do virtually anything.
 However the Mask has been shown to be vulnerable to some things.
 In the cartoon series, when a villain named Channel Surfer trapped him in a TV show, the Mask's own powers were unable to get him out.
 On another occasion, when Stanley developed a cold, it affected the Mask's powers when he put it on later.
 This is a noticeable difference from Big Head, who was instantly healed whenever the mask was put on.

 Lobo is hired to find the "Ultimate Bastich".
 The hunt leads to him to Earth where a thief has become Big Head.
-After a battle that decimated tons of people in Manhattan, Big Head finally agreed to help Lobo find the previous wearer.
-After causing mass destruction, Lobo finally seized the mask for himself.
-He put the mask on and destroyed lots of planets.
-A black hole then sent Lobo back in time for a month.
+After a battle that decimated tons of people in Manhattan, Big Head finally agrees to help Lobo find the previous wearer.
+After causing mass destruction, Lobo finally seizes the mask for himself.
+He puts the mask on and destroys many planets.
+A black hole then sends Lobo back in time for a month.
 Ironically, he finds out he is the "Ultimate Bastich".
 Lobo then takes the mask off and puts it where the thief found it before.
-Lobo manages to break the time loop and turns his past self for money reward.
+Lobo manages to break the time loop and turns his past self for a money reward.